XboxDev/nxdk/README.md

-NXDK - *the new open source xdk*
+NXDK - *the new open source XDK*
 ================================
 **Note:** This is a custom fork of NXDK.
 The official NXDK repository can be found [here](https://github.com/xqemu/nxdk).
 Documentation below applies to this fork.

-NXDK is a software development kit for the original Xbox, and compatible with the XQEMU emulator.
+NXDK is a software development kit for the original Xbox, compatible with the XQEMU emulator.
 NXDK is a revitalization of [OpenXDK](http://opeNXDK.maturion.de/).

 Notable features:
 - No complicated cross-compiling or big library dependencies!
 Builds with `make` and just needs standard tools and llvm.